 Free options to discover your military ancestors!

-There are other activities that you could do to learn more about your military ancestors, such as talk to older relatives and also look around your home for any family heirlooms.
+There are other activities that you could do to learn more about your military ancestors, such as talking to older relatives and also looking around your home for any family heirlooms.

-Also, why not pay your local library a visit, (not during the holiday), and borrow some books about the history of wars.
+Also, why not visit your local library, (not during the holiday), and borrow some books about the history of wars.